Does Visual Studio Code measure up to its close kin, Atom?

 Atom is much more versatile, but Visual Studio Code is already a strong competitor.
 And is more stable; I’ve not yet experienced any bugs or program failures.
 I began writing this over a week ago, and decided to force myself into daily Code use before publishing.
 At this point, I miss a few things, but I am starting to get hooked on Code.

 For more details on the features in Code, see John Papa.
-I purposefully avoid reading this - except the debugging overview - and other posts in order to draw my own conclusions.
+I purposefully avoided reading this - except the debugging overview - and other posts in order to draw my own conclusions.
 But this series of posts is too good not to promote.

 Posted with :